croixk/rewards_program/README.md

 ## Background and Description

 This application creates a collection of microservice endpoints for a brand-based rewards system, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.
-These endpoints accept HTTP requets, and return responses.

 ## Requirements and Setup
 ### Ruby/Rails